-Ongoing Referred for Prosecution Indicted/Court Case Filed Convicted/Adjudicated Acquitted

-Inmate-on-inmate sexual harassment 0 0 0 0 0

-Staff-on-inmate sexual harassment 0 0 0 0 0

-Total 0 0 0 0 0
+Ongoing Referred for Prosecution Indicted/Court Case Filed Convicted/Adjudicated Acquitted Resident-on- resident sexual harassment 0 0 0 0 0 Ī Staff-on-resident sexual harassment 0 0 0 0 0 Ī Total 0 0 0 0 0 a.
+If you were unable to provide any of the information above, explain why this information could not be provided.

-97. Administrative SEXUAL HARASSMENT investigation outcomes during the 12 months preceding the audit:
+72. Administrative SEXUAL HARASSMENT investigation outcomes during the 12 months preceding the audit: